Royal Commission into Aged Care Quality and Safety: Background

 On 25 July 2016, the ABC News current affairs program 7.30 broadcast hidden video camera evidence of the aggravated assault of an 89-year-old resident in September 2015.
 The video showed a staff member at the Mitcham Residential Care Facility eating the resident's food, flicking his face, force-feeding him, and pinning him down, prompting calls to legalise the installation of cameras in the private rooms of aged care facilities.

-In September 2018, the current affairs program Four Corners broadcast a special investigation into the aged care sector and the abuse and neglect of the elderly in nursing homes.
-The Prime Minister Scott Morrison announced that his government would make a recommendation to the Governor-General that a Royal Commission into aged care be established.
+In early September 2018, current affairs program Four Corners broadcast a special investigation into the aged care sector and the abuse and neglect of the elderly in nursing homes.
+On 16 September, then-prime minister Scott Morrison announced that his government would make a recommendation to the Governor-General that a Royal Commission into aged care be established.